Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 You can also get a MiST cable, it works in general but might be lacking the 470 Ohm resistor and is generally "not guaranteed":  [Lotharek (PL)](https://lotharek.pl/productdetail.php?id=171), [Amigastore (EU)](http://amigastore.eu/en/512-mist-scart-cable-mist-db15-f-to-scart-tv.html)
 Other option is to use a VGA-SCART converter, plus normal SCART/VGA cables.
 Possible sources:  [Antoniovillena (ES)](https://www.antoniovillena.es/store/product/vga-scart-adapter/), [Arcadeforge (DE)](https://arcadeforge.net/UMSA/UMSA-Ultimate-SCART-Adapter::57.html?language=en), [Retro Upgrades (UK)](https://www.retroupgrades.co.uk/product/vga2scart/)

     If you are connecting to a consumer Trinitron you might also need to add an extra resistor/potentiometer to fix odd or not lively enough colours  [forum link](https://misterfpga.org/viewtopic.php?p=4162#p4162)
+As of May 2022 the [Ultimatemister shop](https://ultimatemister.com/product/scart-rgb-to-1084-db9/) sells all-in-one Direct Video cables (HDMI to SCART) which eliminate the need for a Direct Video adapter.

 * consumer TVs (15kHz) with YPbPr component (via I/O board)
 A standard VGA to Component cable should be enough